-Here is how to declare International Studies as your minor.
+Here is how to declare International Studies as your major or minor..
 If you have any questions, email, phone, or drop by the International Studies office to talk to the director.

-Multiple sections of INT 105: Introduction to International Studies will be offered spring 2014.
+Multiple sections of INT 105: Introduction to International Studies will be offered Fall 2015.
 An online section will be offered during summer 1 and 2 in 2015.
 And there are two new INT courses.
 Two sections INT 300 will be offered in the Fall, one in the Spring; One section of INT 490 will be offered in the Fall, two in the Spring.

 |Director's / Advisor's Office Hours|